9 April, 2019

 Changes to the existing law would establish a minimum 6 month timeframe from the date of the petition to the final decree absolute stage to enable separated couples to “reflect” on their decision and would abolish the ability to contest a divorce, although this is very rare.
 Whilst the 6 month timeframe may seem like a long time, in reality, divorces tend to take around this length of time in any event but critics may well be unhappy that a set timeframe is being introduced

-Parallel legislation changes will be made to the law governing the dissolution of civil partnership when coming to financial settlement and child custody.
+Parallel legislation changes will be made to the law governing the dissolution of civil partnership.

 When will the changes to divorce proceedings take place?